Domain-Specific Fuzzing with Waypoints using FuzzFactory

 Lets get try to fuzz XpdfReader using FuzzFactory.

-Firstly you need to git clone the FuzzFactory from the official repository.
+Firstly you need to git clone the FuzzFactory from the official repository and run make in the root project directory.
 Then compile the xpdfReader using afl-clang-fast and afl-clang-fast++ that supports domain-specific instrumentation.
 In below example we are using 2 feedback methods i.e; cmp and mem which are defined using WAYPOINTS.

 Once cmake is done we should see below screen.